1alexvash/AlexCodeBlog/content/posts/2022-10-16-why-vite-is-better-than-create-react-app.md

 Installing initial dependencies is 5 times faster.

-**Why it is fast in the first place?**

 But, most importantly it changes the page instantly without a full-page refresh, so you can code way faster.

+**Why is it fast in the first place?**

+Let's compare bundling process:

 ![](/post-images/webpack-vs-vite-1.png)

-It is able to achieve it through smart bundling by compiling files which actually changed during save.
+It is able to  achieve it through smart bundling by compiling files which actually changed during save, not the entire application.

 ![](/post-images/webpack-vs-vite-2.png)

 ## The bottom line:

 Just try it, and you may as well fall in  love with it just like me.